mapbender/mapbender-documentation/en/functions/basic/legend.rst

 .. image:: ../../../figures/legend_example_sidepane_dialog.png
      :scale: 80

 Our configured element has the title "Legend".
-The legends opens automatically (set checkbox *Auto-open*).
-Moreover, the layer title and the title of all grouped layers appears (set checkboxes *Show layer title* and *Show grouped layer title*).
+The legend opens automatically (set checkbox *Auto-open*).
+Moreover, the layer title and the title of all grouped layers will appear if the checkboxes *Show layer title* and *Show grouped layer title* are set.

 Given this configuration, the result looks like this: